Long-range reconnaissance patrol: France

-Groupement des Commandos Parachutistes
+The French Army has 2 units specialized in reconnaissance: the 13th Parachute Dragoon Regiment and 2nd Hussar Regiment.

+Other French units can perform long-range reconnaissance but are not specialized in it are the 1er RPIMa, Commandos Marine, GCP and GCM, and dedicated companies in cavalry regiments.

 Germany

 In the German Bundeswehr, LRRP is called Fernspäher (long-range scouts).
 Historically, the German Fernspäher units were modelled after the Finnish long-range patrols and derived from the existing elite units of Gebirgsjäger (mountain troops) and Fallschirmjäger (airborne troops).
 Originally, there were three companies of Fernspäher in the Bundeswehr, one being assigned to each corps.
 Since the reformation of German Special Forces in 1996, the Fernspählehrkompanie 200 (FSLK200) is the single remaining Fernspäher unit.
 The Fernspähers are part of the Special Operations Division.
 FSLK200 is the only German special force-type unit which has also recruited women.
 Details about operations of the FSLK200 are secret but it is known that Fernspäher carried out missions in Bosnia and Herzegovina, during the Kosovo War and later during Operation Enduring Freedom in Afghanistan.

 India

 Special Frontier Force is considered a long-range reconnaissance patrol or pathfinder.
 They were trained against the Chinese but used to great success in Pakistan administered Kashmir and in the northern state of Punjab.